prestonlab/wiki2vec/README.md

 ## New repository

 There is a new repository for the project: [wikivector](https://github.com/mortonne/wikivector).
-It currently does not support the original version of wiki2vec, but it does support a similar model, wiki2USE, which performs better in comparisons with behavioral similarity judgments.
+It currently does not support the original version of wiki2vec, but it does support a similar model, wiki2USE, which performs better in comparisons with behavioral similarity judgments and is easier to run.

 ## Documentation